United Nations Security Council Resolution 872

 United Nations Security Council resolution 872, adopted unanimously on 5 October 1993, after reaffirming resolutions 812 (1993) and 846 (1993) on the situation in Rwanda and Resolution 868 (1993) on the security of United Nations operations, the council stressed the need for an international force in the country and therefore established the United Nations Assistance Mission for Rwanda (UNAMIR).

 Mandate

-The signing of the Arusha Accords was welcomed and for the efforts of the Organisation of African Unity (OAU) and Tanzania in this respect.
-The conclusion of the Secretary-General Boutros Boutros-Ghali that the full cooperation of the parties with one another is essential for the United Nations to carry out its mandate.
-In this regard, UNAMIR was established for a period of six months subject to the proviso that it will be extended beyond the initial ninety days upon a review by the council as to whether progress had been made towards the implementation of the Arusha Accords.
-It then decided that UNAMIR should have the following mandate:
+The signing of the Arusha Accords was welcomed and thanks were given for the efforts of the Organisation of African Unity (OAU) and Tanzania in this respect.
+The conclusion of the Secretary-General Boutros Boutros-Ghali was that the full cooperation of the parties with one another is essential for the United Nations to carry out its mandate.
+In this regard, a peace-keeping operation named UNAMIR was established for a period of six months subject to the proviso that it would be extended beyond the initial ninety days upon a review by the council as to whether progress had been made towards the implementation of the Arusha Accords.
+The Security Council then decided that UNAMIR should have the following mandate: